-However, if you live in an extended family with several members then you may need a filter with a higher storage capacity.
+However, if you live in an extended family with several members then you may need a chlorine water filter with a higher storage capacity.
 Personal use (non-commercial) filtration systems do also come with capacity in the environs of 10kgs +.

 It is important to find out the right size that will suit your family before investing in a water purifier.